So, Voigt finally got his big break. Only to royally blow it. On track at least. As out of the car, he seems to have hit a jackpot of sorts.

-The Alfa Romeo mechanics working on Lacina’s car had however, obviously almost, felt that abiding to instructions from some Dutch admins was far beneath them.
+The Alfa Romeo mechanics working on Adamovich’s car had however, obviously almost, felt that abiding to instructions from some Dutch admins was far beneath them.
 And had gone about changing the part their way.

 Time for the admins to show their saint side however.
 Moving for a restart and a short delay to allow the Italian Alfa-March crew to adequately fit the part.
 One would expect these guys to grab that change in fortune with both hands and carefully install the part as indicated in the instructions.
 Showing some gratitude, making the most of this lucky break.

 But not the Italians over at March.
 Allegedly, they could no longer find the official instructions.
 One of the Guido’s pointed at another claiming that he had used the instructions to drain his pasta.
 The latter denied the whole thing and professed that one of the March principals had been pleasuring himself with it.
-While dressed in World War II-memorabilia.
+While dressed up in World War II-memorabilia.

 In a rather vain effort to somewhat soothe the discontent of the other teams and the public, the Dutch marshals decided to blare some music through the loudspeakers.
 It sounded much like a flock of seagulls crying into the North Sea wind.

 It would take the Italian Salvation Army deserters about thirty-one attempts before the Dutch marshals where convinced to let them start.
 Throughout all the mayhem to get the gearbox part installed, the March mechanics had however somehow managed to bolt a set of rear wheels with completely worn out tires onto the car.